niteshraj2310/Agroforestry/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What kind of tree fits in your hand?
+A palm tree!